akshitpanday791/GameDev-IEEE/README.md

 ## About Game :

-This is a Quiz Based Bingo Game where the participants have to answer questions based on 8th Class CBSE Syllabus of Mathematics, General Knowledge and Riddles.
+This is a Bingo Based Game where the participants have to answer questions based on 8th Class CBSE Syllabus of Mathematics, General Knowledge and Riddles.

 ## Learning Objectives of Game :